RyotaUshio/obsidian-pdf-plus/README.md

 #### Open PDF links cleverly

-- **Don\'t open a single PDF file in multiple tabs**: When opening a link to a PDF file without pressing any [modifier keys](https://help.obsidian.md/User+interface/Use+tabs+in+Obsidian#Open+a+link), a new tab will not be opened if the same file has already been opened in another tab.
-Useful for annotating PDFs using a side-by-side view ("Split right"), displaying a PDF in one side and a markdown file in another.
+- **Don't open a single PDF file in multiple tabs**: When opening a link to a PDF file without pressing any [modifier keys](https://help.obsidian.md/User+interface/Use+tabs+in+Obsidian#Open+a+link), a new tab will not be opened if the same file has already been opened in another tab.
+Useful for annotating PDFs using a side-by-side view ("Split right"), displaying a PDF on one side and a markdown file on another.
   - You can optionally highlight the existing tab to enhance visual feedback.
 - **Open PDF links next to the existing PDF tab**: If there is a PDF file opened in a tab, clicking a PDF link will first create a new tab next to it and then open the target PDF file in the created tab.
-This is especially useful when you are spliting the workspace vertically or horizontally and want PDF files to be always opened in one side.
+This is especially useful when you are splitting the workspace vertically or horizontally and want PDF files to be always opened on one side.
 - **Don't move focus to PDF viewer after opening a PDF link**
 - **Open PDF links with an external app**: See [below](#integration-with-external-apps-desktop-only) for the details.